sfu-ireceptor/turnkey-service/README.md

 This project links into a ['dataloader' submodule](https://github.com/sfu-ireceptor/dataloading-mongo) which is currently under active development and has a README providing details about available data loading scripts.

+Note that data loading is a "service" user operation hence you should use the "service" user plus secret set in dbsetup.js (above).
+Note that the environment variables "MONGODB_SERVICE_USER" and "MONGODB_SERVICE_SECRET" may be set to these values for convenience in data loading (these are the default credentials read from the environment).

 **Docker Compose Files**